NamRuslan/Spring-Webshop-Demo/README.md

-# Spring Web Shop Demo
+# Spring Webshop Demo
-Web Shop demo project
+Webshop demo project

 Started with webinar, then half of project did by myself.